Nyarum/noterius/README.md

-# noterius
-New generation emulator for MMORPG Pirate King Online
+# Noterius - emulator for Pirate King Online

+This emulator based on:
+- PostgreSQL
+- Docker
+- fswatch